Vultraz/Shadows_of_Deception/readme.md

 Installing lp8
 --------------------------------------------------------------------------------
-NX-RPG: Shadows of Deception requires another Battle for Wesnoth add-on, 8680’s Lua Pack (internally referred to as “lp8”).
+Shadows of Deception requires another Battle for Wesnoth add-on, 8680’s Lua Pack (internally referred to as “lp8”).
+It may be found [on GitHub] [5] and on the Battle for wesnoth official add-on server.

-A copy of lp8 is included with the released versions of NX-RPG that are made available on Battle for Wesnoth’s official add-ons servers.
+A copy of lp8 is included with the released versions of SoD that are made available on Battle for Wesnoth’s official add-ons servers.

 Players who install soD via Git must install lp8 manually.
 If you install SoD